 Chromodoris willani is a species of colourful sea slug.
 They are dorid nudibranchs, marine gastropod molluscs found across the Western Pacific Ocean and the Indian Ocean.
 On the Tanzanian coast they are common particularly on seaward steep drop offs.

 Chromodoris Willani have an elongated oval shape and smooth skin.
 The upper body varies greatly in color from white to blue.
 The specimens in Tanzania do not seem to be as dark a blue as elsewhere and a light blue is the darkest we have seen.
 The rhinopores and gills also vary in color and we have seen them from a light off white color to a light blue light gold colour.
-Both the rhinopores and the gills have white dots on them.
+Both the rhinopores and the gills have white dots on them which is the distinguishing feature with this species.
 There is usually a black line on either side of the body and a line through the middle of the rhinopores which is usually broken.
 When they are at full stretch they can be up to 50 mm in length.

 CHROMODORIS WILLANI IN THE WILD